McCarthy ouster vote ahead as he confronts GOP critics but says he won't cut a deal with Democrats

 The Republican McCarthy's fate is deeply uncertain as he faces what's known as a "motion to vacate" from Rep. Matt Gaetz of Florida, a strident critic allied with Donald Trump.
 It would take the support of only a handful of Republicans from his slim majority to remove McCarthy as speaker if Democrats vote in favor alongside the conservative rebels.

-Behind closed doors early Tuesday, McCarthy told fellow Republicans: Let’s get on with it.
+Behind closed doors Tuesday, McCarthy told fellow Republicans: Let’s get on with it.

 “If I counted how many times someone wanted to knock me out, I would have been gone a long time ago,” McCarthy said at the Capitol after a private morning meeting.